 Prosecution of office abuse

-Civil rights and the rule of law are subordinated to the single-party system and granted only in accordance with its framework.
-In this context, civic rights do not comply with liberal standards.
-Equal access to justice and due process are a sham in precisely those cases where they should be guaranteed – in politically relevant cases of “citizens against the state” – while otherwise they apply in principle.
-State repression is largely pre-emptive; where repression is manifest, it typically includes harassment and low-level physical violence.
-In response to the July 11, 2021 protests, the government used police to rein in the riots and plainclothes security agents equipped with wooden rods and metal bars.
-In one incident, one person was shot dead by security forces.
+Civil rights and the rule of law are subordinated to the single-party system and are granted only in accordance with its framework.
+In this context, civil rights do not meet liberal standards.
+Equal access to justice and due process are a sham precisely in those cases where they should be guaranteed – in politically relevant cases of “citizens against the state” – while otherwise they apply in principle.
+State repression is largely preemptive; when repression is manifest, it typically includes harassment and low-level physical violence.
+However, when social unrest spilled into the streets on July 11, 2021, the government used extensive force to rein in the protests.
+Since then, intimidation has effectively prevented other protests from surfacing, with mass emigration becoming the dominant option for channeling public discontent.

-Citizen protection against arbitrary arrest is seriously deficient.
-Short-term arrests have become the government’s routine intimidation tactic for dissidents, but long-term jail sentences have been re-introduced since the July protests.
-When and where the state acts repressively, it does not exceed the boundaries of respecting life.
-Political opponents do not fear assassinations or being “disappeared.”
+Violent crime is rising but remains low compared with other countries in the region.
+Citizens’ fundamental rights to life and physical integrity are much better protected in Cuba than in most other countries.
+Nonetheless, safeguards against arbitrary arrest are seriously deficient.
+Short-term arrests have become the government’s routine tactic to intimidate dissidents and long-term jail sentences have been reintroduced since the 2021 protests.
+Yet, political opponents do not fear assassination or being “disappeared.”
 Prison conditions are harsh, but there is no evidence of systematic torture.

-While the 1959 revolution abolished all forms of institutionalized racism, some discrimination based on “skin color” persists.
-Similarly, significant progress has been made in the pursuit of equal rights for women, but gender biases continue to permeate social practices and power structures.
-In the last decade, Cuba has made substantial advancements in safeguarding the rights of LGBTQ+ citizens, including the recognition of same-sex marriage and transgender rights.
+While the 1959 revolution abolished all forms of institutionalized racism, some discrimination based on skin tone persists.
+Similarly, significant progress has been made toward equal rights for women, but gender biases continue to permeate social practices and power structures.
+In the last decade, Cuba has made substantial advances in safeguarding the rights of LGBTQ+ citizens, including recognition of same-sex marriage and transgender rights.
 These civil rights achievements were officially codified in a new family code in 2022, which is perhaps the most progressive in the Americas.
-Faith-based discrimination, which was prevalent for many decades following the revolution, has largely been overcome, except in cases where it is associated with political anti-system attitudes.
+Faith-based discrimination has largely been overcome, except in cases where it is associated with political anti-system attitudes.

 Civil rights